gtantachuco/s1p-2018-contract-testing/README.md

 ## Pre-requisites
-In order to complete this lab, you will need to install the following software in your computer:
+In order to complete this lab, you will need the following:
 1) A [Pivotal Web Services](https://run.pivotal.io) account
 1) [Spring Tool Suite](https://spring.io/tools) or your preferred Java/Spring IDE
 1) Lastes version of [Maven](https://maven.apache.org/)